 By Dr. Freddie Ulan, DC, CCN

 There is much science and massive clinical evidence showing the close connection between diet and inflammation.
-Without getting into technical terms of biochemistry which can obfuscate understanding, what it comes down to is that the consumption of refined carbohydrates is most often the chief villain and a common denominator in patients suffering from chronic inflammation such as in both osteoporosis and rheumatoid arthritis, etc.
+Without getting into technical terms of biochemistry which can obfuscate understanding, what it comes down to is that the consumption of refined carbohydrates is most often the chief villain and a common denominator in patients suffering from chronic inflammation such as in both osteoarthritis and rheumatoid arthritis, etc.

 Grains and sugars are key players — which when eliminated greatly reduce painful inflammation if continued long enough.
 Depending on the chronicity, how long-lasting the condition is, it can take a few weeks to see symptoms alleviate.
 But this is also due to the co-existence of mineral deficiencies caused by chronic intake of refined carbohydrates.